Continuous Attractor Networks for Laplace Neural Manifolds: Continuous attractor model for Laplace/inverse representations

 We want an edge attractor to approximate $\mathcal{L}\{ f\}(s)$ for delta functions $f(t-\tau)$, with real values of $s$ sampled along a log scale.
 Our strategy will be to use two sets of neurons (Fig.~\ref{fig:network-schematic}) labeled by index $n$.
 We will treat $n$ as continuous and align the two populations with one another.
 We will design the connections within and between these two sets of neurons $\edgestate(n)$ and $\bumpstate(n)$ so that their stable states are simply related to the Laplace transform of $f$ and the inverse transform respectively.
 This paper builds a minimal circuit to accomplish these goals and does not attempt a computationally optimal nor biologically detailed model.

 The real Laplace transform of a delta function at a point on the positive line takes values between zero and one.
 The continuous attractor neural network $\edgestate(n)$ goes from $-\edgestate_\mathrm{max}$ to $\edgestate_\mathrm{max}$.
 We provide external input to clamp the two edges of the network at $n=1$ and $n=N$ to these extreme values.
-Ferromagnetic interactions between units within $\edgestate(n)$ encourage neighboring units to have the same activation.
-These ferromagnetic interactions are implemented by connections $\edgeedgeweight$; the weights on the connections between units within $\edgestate$ depend only on their distance in the network, $n-n'$.
-If the parameters of the network are chosen such that it resembles a ferromagnet at low temperature, then somewhere between the ends of the network, there should be a transition between maximal and minimal values.
+Interactions between units within $\edgestate(n)$ encourage neighboring units to have the same activation.
+These interactions are implemented by connections $\edgeedgeweight$; the weights on the connections between units within $\edgestate$ depend only on their distance in the network, $n-n'$.
+If the parameters of the network are chosen appropriately (i.e., with low effective temperature), then somewhere between the ends of the network, there should be a transition between maximal and minimal values.
 This boundary, or edge, can be at any location along the network as long as the range of the local interactions is far from the ends $n=1$ and $n=N$.
 The requirement that the neurons code real Laplace transform requires a specific shape of the edge, which in turn requires a specific form for connection weights.

 In this paper we adopt a minimal approach to the bump network.
 Rather than recurrent connections within $\bumpstate(n)$ we simply take input to neurons in $\bumpstate(n)$ to be large if there is an edge in the neighborhood of each $n$.